frnsys/focusgroup/README.md

 - only whitelisted sources are considered
 - source articles should be published within 3 days of each other (sometimes WikiNews entries will refer to older stories)
+- articles which are shorter than or equal to 400 characters are skipped - article bodies this short usually indicate that we've hit a 404 page, and generally articles this short are uninteresting

 Then you can export that data, i.e.

     $ mongoexport -d focusgroup -c event --jsonArray -o ~/Desktop/sample_events.json

+You may need to do a bit of manual cleaning afterwards.
+There is an included `preview.py` script which randomly grabs an event and prints out its articles' bodies.
+Sometimes the content extraction algorithm pulls out the wrong stuff, or extra cruft gets pulled in (social media prompts, advertisement captions, etc); running the preview script a few times can help you build some heuristics to better clean the data.
+Or maybe you want to keep it in!
+Who knows